JereKuusela/valheim-expand_world_data/README.md

 Initial object data in locations can be changed by using the `objectData` field.
 This affects both original, custom and blueprint objects.

-Data is merged from multiple levels.
-The order is:
+Data is merged from multiple layers and levels.
+The order for layers is:

-1. `all` data from `expand_locations.yaml` or `expand_vegetations.yaml`.
+1. Data from location.
-2. Object specific data from `expand_locations.yaml` or `expand_vegetations.yaml`.
+2. Data from dungeon.
-3. `all` data from `expand_dungeons.yaml`.
+3. Data from room.
-4. Object specific data from `expand_dungeons.yaml`.
-5. `all` data from `expand_rooms.yaml`.
-6. Object specific data from `expand_rooms.yaml`.
-7. Blueprint or custom object data (the highest priority).
+4. Data from blueprint or custom object (the highest priority).

+Each layer has three levels:

+1. `all` data applying to all objects.
+2. Component specific data applying to all objects with the component.
+3. Object specific data applying to specific objects.

+The order matters if multiple data entries set the same field.
+Higher numbers are applied later, overriding any previous values.

-For example if the blueprint has infinite health then it can't be changed by using the `objectData` field.
+For example you can override location specific data with room data, but not the other way around.
+Or if the blueprint has infinite health then it can't be changed by using the `objectData` field.
 But other data could be set like wear from Structure Tweaks mod.

 There are two ways to set data: